ni/grpc-json-client/README.md

 This project aims to enable languages that don't have native gRPC support (LabVIEW, MATLAB, etc.) to communicate with gRPC services using JSON via a shared C/C++ library.

+Languages that have their own protobuf compilers should not use this library.

 ## Sister Projects

 [grpc-json-client-matlab](https://github.com/ni/grpc-json-client-matlab) - MATLAB implementation